marcelm/cutadapt/README.rst

 don’t want them to be in your reads.

 Cutadapt helps with these trimming tasks by finding the adapter or primer sequences in an error-tolerant way.
-It can also modify and filter reads in various ways.
+It can also modify and filter single-end and paired-end reads in various ways.
 Adapter sequences can contain IUPAC wildcard characters.
-Also, paired-end reads and even colorspace data is supported.
-If you want, you can also just demultiplex your input data, without removing adapter sequences at all.
+Cutadapt can also demultiplex your reads.

-Cutadapt comes with an extensive suite of automated tests and is available under the terms of the MIT license.
+Cutadapt is available under the terms of the MIT license.

 If you use Cutadapt, please cite `DOI:10.14806/ej.17.1.200 <http://dx.doi.org/10.14806/ej.17.1.200>`_ .